thunderbird/developer-docs/add-ons/updating/tb78/README.md

 });
 ```

 From these dialogs, all WebExtension and MailExtension APIs can be accessed in the same way as from a background script.
+To send data to and from the opened window, you can use the message passing concept.
+An example can be found in [this TopicBox thread](https://thunderbird.topicbox.com/groups/addons/Ta8337b5f8c8012d5/webextension-how-to-send-data-to-created-window-and-back-as-with-legacy-window-open).

 ## Replacing XPCOM registration